Vertically transmitted infection

 A vertically transmitted infection is an infection caused by pathogenic bacteria or viruses that use mother-to-child transmission, that is, transmission directly from the mother to an embryo, fetus, or baby during pregnancy or childbirth.
 It can occur when the mother has a pre-existing disease or becomes infected during pregnancy.
 Nutritional deficiencies may exacerbate the risks of perinatal infections.
 Vertical transmission is important for the mathematical modelling of infectious diseases, especially for diseases of animals with large litter sizes, as it causes a wave of new infectious individuals.

 Types of infections

-Bacteria, viruses, and other organisms are able to be passed from mother to child.
+Bacteria, viruses, and other organisms can be passed from mother to child.
 Several vertically transmitted infections are included in the TORCH complex: